C-Cornella/Akamai2023Data/csv_to_master_README.md

 To execute, run `Rscript csv_to_master.R ImportPath ExportPath` from your command line.

-`ImportPath` is the location to begin looking for the .txt files
+`ImportPath` is the location to begin looking for the .txt files - include a / at the end of this path

 `ExportPath` is the location to export the .csv files - include a `/` at the end of this path.